baumannzone/entucasa/src/delivery-menu/README.md

 ## DESSERTS

 ### Cheesecake
-blabalbalabalba
+A Spanish take on cheesecake.
+Made with ricotta and cream, served with organic strawberry jam.
-### Serrano melon
+### Serrano melon brochettes
-comunmente conocido
+Spanish Serrano ham and melon skewers.
+The perfect summer bite.